numynox/talasius/content/info/activities/hikes/index.en.md

 {{< hike-badges start="Baitoni on Lake Idro" distance="70 min" duration="4 h" ascent="250 m" >}}

 A well-maintained **via ferrata** directly along the shore of Lake Idro.
 The return path leads back through the forest with some elevation gain.
+You can get the belt from a nearby cambing.
 The highlight is a rope bridge over the water.

 {{< wikiloc id="244035671" >}}